Galois Groups in Enumerative Geometry and Applications: Galois groups in Schubert calculus

 \end{itemize}

-We also remark that we do not know whether or not Schubert Galois groups depend upon the base field.
-In particular, are they the same for $\QQ$ and for $\CC$, or different?
+We also remark that while we do not know whether or not Schubert Galois groups depend upon the base field, we conjecture that they do not.
+Also, this study has barely started in arbitrary Lie types, but as mentioned in Remark~\ref{R:LGn}, it is already more complex.